raspberrypilearning/catch-the-bus/en/step_3.md

 --- /task ---

-You can control when sprites run their animation code.
-Animators often use a timer to wait a certain number of seconds before the code runs.
-This enables them to control many different sprites in one animatied project.
+Clicking on the code blocks in the Code area is useful for testing your code.
+Now you will make the code run 3 seconds after the green flag is clicked.

 --- task ---

-From the Events Blocks menu drag a 'when loudness > 10' and connect it to the top of your code.
+From the `Events`{:class="block3events"} Blocks menu drag a 'when loudness > 10' and connect it to the top of your code.
 Click on 'loudness' to change it to 'timer' and change the wait time to '3' seconds.

 ![Scratch cat sprite](images/scratch-cat-sprite.png)